Pushdy/react-native-pushdy/README.md

 > 	- If NOT enable: Default to OS behavior
 >
 > Default to `true` on both android and ios
+> @deprecated Please use `setCustomInAppBannerComponent` instead

 Usage:
 ```
 await Pushdy.enablePushdyInAppBanner(false);
 ```

+enablePushdyInAppBanner has been marked as deprecated since v0.3.0, please use `setCustomInAppBannerComponent` instead

 ##### setPushBannerAutoDismiss(autoDismiss: boolean)